 There are a number of unimproved road/trails running through the preserve, some within, or in close proximity to, the project site.
 These are used by State Parks, the City's Metropolitan Wastewater Department and the public, with the entire area being fully accessible.
 The preserve is a popular location for mountain biking and horseback riding, and is also well used by hikers.
 Access to this area will likely be constrained and at least intermittently unavailable during the approved repair and maintenance.
 However, these inconveniences are offset by the benefits to the public of not having sewer spills, which would also close portions of the park to public use, as well as endangering human health.
+Moreover, the impediments to public access are the minimum necessary to achieve the repair and maintenance activities.
 The Commission finds the temporary impacts on public access acceptable, since the long range effects of preventing spills will enhance the recreational experience for the public.
 Therefore, the Commission finds the proposed development, as conditioned to address other issues, consistent with the cited public access and recreation policies of the Act.